Having a pet in the Netherlands

 Veterinarian

 Finding a veterinarian is also an essential part of being a pet owner and there are many good veterinarians and animal hospitals in the Netherlands.
-You can ask neighbors or friends for a recommendation, or look up ‘dierenarts’(veterinarian)/ ‘dierenartspraktijk’ (veterinarian practice) in the Yellow Pages, Google or local phone book.
+You can ask neighbors or friends for a recommendation or look up ‘dierenarts’(veterinarian)/ ‘dierenartspraktijk’ (veterinarian practice) in Google.
 Or you can contact ACCESS Helpdesk for a vet in your area.

 In case of an emergency, you can call the Animal Ambulance (Dierenambulance) in your area: